Is Social Media a Comparison Game?

-I was relaxing with a friend the other night and she asked me “Do you feel competitive when you post to social media?”
+I was relaxing with a friend the other night and she asked me “Do you feel competitive when you post on social media?”
 Honestly, I was shocked.
-I have heard friends talk about how viewing the lives of others make them feel like their own isn’t good enough.
+I have heard friends talk about how viewing the lives of others makes them feel like their own isn’t good enough.
 I thought they were talking about people with yachts and private planes.
 The thought that someone would think that I was trying to strike envy with my everyday photos of my house and kids hadn’t occurred to me.
 I mean all moms should know my kids poop, wake up at night, and cry the same as everyone else’s.
-My captions have talked about all of the above stated problems.
+My captions have talked about all of the above-stated problems.

 The people I have met by sharing my work, have helped me to make it better.
 You should see the difference in our photo album from last year to this year!!
 The thing that I have loved about expressing myself in photography is that it not only gives me creative release, but it causes me to spend one on one time with the boys, playing and making them giggle. (also a personal plus).

 By seeking that beauty out I am in a way seeking His face.
 I rarely feel as close to God as I do when I’m focusing my lens on the soft peddles of a flower.
 I feel His love when I capture the wrinkles of my baby.
 The long walks we take when I take photos of the sunset to remind me of Him in every waving blade of grass.
 The Bible says that creation is God’s gift to remind us of His reality.
 That reminder has been the only thing at times that has allowed me to hold on to faith.

 Less than a week later someone else sent me an article about the fake-ness of photos on social media now.
 She mentioned how much better the blogging world was when everyone was sharing the “struggle” of motherhood.
 I can’t help but wholeheartedly DISAGREE!

 “I want them to know I loved being their mother”